-Every government has a rule set for Letting out Reliefs and Private Residence Reliefs .
-In the UK too there are certain taxes and reliefs settled for its residents.
+Every government has a rule set for private residence relief (PRR) and letting relief.
+In the UK too there are certain taxes and reliefs settled for its private & letting residents.
 It is recommended that you understand the tax and reliefs rules and regulations of private residence so that you don’t end up paying more or violating government’s tax rules.

 There is no CGT (Capital Gains Tax) to be paid when you sell or dispose of your house if following applies:

 For this you are not required to do anything.
-By the rules, the owner will get tax relief called Private Residence Relief, automatically.
+By the rules, the owner will get tax relief called private residence relief (PRR), automatically.
 If the aforementioned criteria does not match then the owner might have to pay the Capital Gain Tax.
 Civil partners and married couples can have only one property at any one time as their main home or property.
 If you sell a property that is not your home, the rules will differ.

-If you are not entitled for full Private Residence Relief then you might have to pay tax when you sell your home.
+If you are not entitled for full private residence relief (PRR) then you might have to pay tax when you sell your home.
 You will have to evaluate your gains from selling your home, if you are liable to pay tax on it.
 The gain is difference between what was paid for the home while purchasing and was earned while selling it.
 Use the market value as an alternative if,

 If one is not resident in the UK for tax then he/she has to liable go pay tax on gains earned since April 5, 2015.